jewettaij/visfd/doc/doc_voxelize_mesh.md

 and [*meshlab*](http://www.meshlab.net)
 can be used to create closed meshes which define the boundary surface of an object detected from a 3D image (such as the boundary of a cell or organelle).
-The meshes themselves can be useful.
-However if you're goal is to segment the original image, you must determine which voxels lie within a closed surface, and which voxels lie outside.
+If you're goal is to segment the original image, you must determine which voxels lie within this closed surface, and which voxels lie outside.
 This is called "voxelization".

 # WARNING: Extremely memory inneficient.
 Use *ulimit*